Aliases for TGFB1I1 Gene

 GeneCards Summary for TGFB1I1 Gene

 TGFB1I1 (Transforming Growth Factor Beta 1 Induced Transcript 1) is a Protein Coding gene.
 Diseases associated with TGFB1I1 include Mesangial Proliferative Glomerulonephritis and Proliferative Glomerulonephritis.
-Among its related pathways are Androgen receptor signaling pathway and Translation Non-genomic (rapid) action of Androgen Receptor.
+Among its related pathways are Androgen receptor signaling pathway and Monoamine Transport.
 Gene Ontology (GO) annotations related to this gene include transcription coactivator activity and I-SMAD binding.
 An important paralog of this gene is PXN.

 UniProtKB/Swiss-Prot Summary for TGFB1I1 Gene